netdata/netdata/collectors/ebpf.plugin/README.md

 -   `ports`: Define the destination ports for Netdata to monitor.
 -   `hostnames`: The list of hostnames that can be resolved to an IP address.
 -   `ips`: The IP or range of IPs that you want to monitor.
 You can use IPv4 or IPv6 addresses, use dashes to define a range of IPs, or use CIDR values.
-The default behavior is to only collect data for private IP addresess, but this can be changed with the `ips` setting.
+The default behavior is to only collect data for private IP addresses, but this can be changed with the `ips` setting.

 By default, Netdata displays up to 500 dimensions on network connection charts.
 If there are more possible dimensions,